 Applications will, as far as possible, be processed within twenty school days.
 However, at busy times of the year, in particular in the summer term, your application may take longer to process.
 The twenty school days does not include the school holidays.
 Parents/carers should consider this and submit an application as early as possible – up to eight school weeks in advance (twelve in the case of Service Families).

 Applications which fall under Level 2 of the Fair Access Protocol will be handled outside the normal admissions process and timescales and you will be advised of the likely timescales once your application has been received.

 Ready to apply?

-For the majority of schools you can apply online to change or join schools in-year using the following link:
+For the majority of schools in Cornwall you can apply online to change or join schools in-year using the link below.

 However, if your child has an Education Health and Care Plan or you would like to apply for a place at Camborne Science and International Academy the application process is slightly different.
 Find out more below.

 Please note: this form is to apply for schools in Cornwall only.
 To find out how to apply for schools in another local authority, please contact that local authority direct.

 How to apply if your child has an Education, Health and Care Plan

 If your child has been issued with an Education, Health and Care Plan (EHC Plan) you do not need to complete an application form as a school place will be identified through a separate process.
 Please contact the Statutory SEN Service for more information: